 Looking for a perennial flowering herb with a wide range of colors, and both spring and fall blooming varieties?
 Then, Anemone flowers are for you!
 There are over 120 varieties to choose from.
 Some shorter varieties will look good in flowerpots on your patio or deck.
 So, we hope you’re growing anemone flowers in your yard this year and every year.

 Perennial Anemones are members of the buttercup family.
-They are native to the Mediterranean region, commonly found in dry and rocky regions.
+They are native to the Mediterranean region, and commonly found in dry and rocky regions.
 There are both spring and fall blooming varieties.

 Flower Colors: Flowers bloom in a wide range of colors, including white, purple, yellow, blue, green, pink, and red.